|Mac OS version||Windows|

 CTRL-ALT-DELare pressed, by creating an appropriate entry in

 /etc/inittab.
 This means that everyone who has physical access to the console keyboard can shut the system down.
-To prevent this, shutdown can check to see if an authorized user is logged in on one of the virtual consoles.
+Shutdown can check to see if an authorized user is logged in on one of the virtual consoles.
 If shutdown is called with

 -a(add this to the invocation of shutdown in